gem5bootcamp/lps2024/slides/03-Developing-gem5-models/03-event-driven-sim.md

 ## Current Versions: Python Scripts

 We are ready to compile gem5 to apply the changes.
-But before we compile, let's go over how every file should look like.
+But before we compile, let's go over how every file should look.

 - [src/bootcamp/hello-sim-object/SConscript](/materials/03-Developing-gem5-models/03-event-driven-sim/step-1/src/bootcamp/hello-sim-object/SConscript):